So you downloaded Headspace and got through the first 10 days (or as we like to call it, the Basics). Nice work!

 Why not start with a 10-day course?
 You can get a feel for how they work before diving into a 30-day course.

-Where to find them: press the Library icon and select a topic from the drop-down menu at the top.
+Where to find them: press the Explore icon and select a topic from the drop-down menu at the top.
 Most of the topics have a section called “Meditation courses” that is filled with — you guessed it — meditation courses.
 We offer both 10-day and 30-day courses.
 In case a topic doesn’t have a “Meditation courses” section, you can always tell if something is a course, meditation, animation, or exercise by the label under the title to the right of the duration.

 Some of our most popular 10-day courses include Patience, Happiness, Acceptance, Appreciation, Kindness, Generosity, Navigating Change, Transforming Anger, Restlessness, Productivity, and Prioritization as well as the ones under the topics “Movement & sport” and “Students.”